page_title_detailed

 • You feel strongly that you would have greater peace of mind if you went ahead with mastectomy.

-In the weeks and days before lumpectomy surgery, you’ll meet with your breast surgeon to talk about the procedure and how best to prepare.
-If you’re having oncoplastic lumpectomy and a plastic surgeon will be involved, you will also meet with the plastic surgeon to review the surgical plan.
+In the weeks and days before surgery, you’ll meet with your surgeon to talk about the procedure and how best to prepare.

 As you’re planning your surgery, you can also ask your surgeon about different approaches they may use.
 These may include oncoplastic techniques, which can hide the scar and rearrange tissue to fill the space left after cancer removal, and/or perform a breast reduction or lift on both breasts after a segment of the affected breast is removed.

-It’s important to know that even if oncoplastic techniques are not available at your hospital, there are plastic surgery options that can work to correct imbalances after lumpectomy and/or radiation therapy.
-If this is a concern for you, ask your breast surgeon for a referral to a plastic surgeon with experience in breast reconstruction to talk about options.
+It’s important to know that even if oncoplastic techniques are not available at your hospital, there are plastic surgery options that can work to correct imbalances after the procedure.
+If this is a concern for you, ask your surgeon for a referral to a plastic surgeon with experience in breast reconstruction to talk about options.

 As the surgery date gets closer, your care team will review any medicines or supplements you’re taking and recommend imaging and blood tests: